 The figure below clearly shows the ozone depletion at the measurement station of Arosa in the period between 1970 and 1990.
 The depletion is associated with the use of ozone-depleting substances (called CFCs).
 The depletion is followed by a period of stabilization and a starting return to pre-1970-values.
 For comparison, the time series of the yearly lowest measurement at the South Pole station is also shown.
 There, values are significantly lower because of the annually occurring ozone hole in this area.

 The unit used for these measurements is the DU (Dobson Unit).
 If all the ozone contained in a column of atmosphere were set at the normal conditions (temperature =°C, pressure = 1 bar), its height would be 3 mm if the ozone column is 300 DU.

 Ozone profile measurements

 MeteoSwiss is using different techniques to measure the vertical ozone profile.
 Radio soundings allow the measurement in situ of ozone content in the air up to 35 km of altitude.
 They have been conducted in Payerne since 1968.
 This uninterrupted series of probes helps us track the development of the ozone quantity in the different atmospheric layers.
 Since 2000, the microwave instrument SOMORA (Stratospheric Ozone Monitoring Radiometer) measures the ozone mixing ratio from the stratosphere to the lower mesosphere.

-Statistical analysis of the ozone series
+Statististical analysis of ozone long-series measurements

 The various long series of measurements from MeteoSwiss can be used to calculate the change in ozone concentrations over a long time period.
 For example over the 1970-1990 period, the ozone layer has decreased by 4%/10 years while the ozone concentration in ambient air has increased by 12%/10 years.
 Since 2000, the ozone layer is no longer changing significantly but the ozone in ambient air has decreased by 10%/10 years.